m365-tech/m365-tech.github.io/blog/2024-09-08-changes-pnp-management-shell-registration/index.md

 Once connected to the tenant, you will be able to utilize the [PnP cmdlets](https://pnp.github.io/powershell/cmdlets/index.html) depending on your current access to the site.

 ### -Interactive
 This is the old way of connecting to sites.
-If you only provide the -Interactive parameter, you are explicitly saying the command to use the multi-tenant app registration to connect.
+If you only provide the "-Interactive" parameter, you are explicitly saying the command to use the multi-tenant app registration to connect.
 :::warning
 This line of code will be unusable after the changes on Sept 9th
 :::